qdrant/landing_page/qdrant-landing/content/articles/modern-sparse-neural-retrieval.md

 ### Internal Document Expansion

 Let’s assume we don’t care about the context of query terms, so we can treat them as independent words that we combine in random order to get the result.
-Then, for each contextualised term in a document, we are free to pre-compute how this term affects every word in our vocabulary.
+Then, for each contextualized term in a document, we are free to pre-compute how this term affects every word in our vocabulary.

 For each document, a vector of the vocabulary length is created.
 To fill this vector in, for each word in the vocabulary, it is checked if the influence of any document term on it is big enough to consider it.
 Otherwise, the vocabulary word’s score in a document vector will be zero.